• Skip to primary navigation

 • Check occasionally to make sure it is not boiling dry.

-• You should not need to add any additional liquid in this recipe.
-There should be sufficient moisture from the vegetables and tinned tomatoes to form a nice rich gravy.
+• You should not need to add any additional liquid.
+There should be sufficient moisture from the vegetables and tinned tomatoes and water to form a nice rich gravy.
 If you find it IS boiling dry, make sure the heat is set as low as possible, dissolve a beef stock cube in 1 cup of boiling water and add to the pan as needed.
+Don't just add water as this will dilute the flavour of the sauce.

 Does this sauce freeze well?